 Detecting elbows with the “kneedle” algorithm becomes super handy for clustering algorithms:

 With the elbow method, you can calculate the within-cluster sum of squares as a measure of the within-cluster variance and detect the best value for the number of clusters to form (k):

 When calculating the distance metric (usually Euclidean distance) for each data point and sorting them in an ascending order, they can be plotted in a k-distances graph to a find a threshold value for defining a cluster:

 Even for classification, “kneedle” becomes extremely useful when looking at the True Positive Rate as well as the False Positive Rate.
 Both their trade-offs are represented in a receiver operating characteristic curve .
 The “knee” in a ROC curve can provide a good measure for a threshold value as the TPR’s increase slows down and the FPR starts increasing faster at this point:

 “kneed” also provides an interactive API called “ikneed” on Streamlit, where you can test (small) data sets for “knees” respectively “elbows”.
-There you can also play around with the parameters and see their impacts directly:
+There you can also play around with the parameters (please see link to and see their impacts directly: